-Couple jailed for life over French nanny’s murder
+Couple jailed for life over French nanny Sophie Lionnet's torture

 -

-Couple jailed for life over French nanny’s murder
+Couple jailed for life over French nanny Sophie Lionnet's torture

 A delusional couple have been jailed for at least 30 years for torturing their French nanny to death over a bizarre obsession with a Boyzone pop star.